Greek bank rescue fund picks Spencer Stuart to review bank boards

 The Hellenic Financial Stability Fund (HFSF), backed by the country's official lenders, said the review will be carried out in line with international prudential practices, applying criteria that go beyond minimum supervisory requirements.

-"The HFSF will evaluate the size, operation, organization, structure and the allocation of powers and responsibilities within the boards and will propose improvements and amendments to each institution's current corporate governance," it said.

-The HFSF currently owns stakes in National Bank (NBGr.AT), Piraeus Bank (BOPr.AT), Eurobank (EURBr.AT) and Alpha Bank (ACBr.AT), after taking part in their recapitalizations.
+The HFSF currently owns stakes in National Bank, Piraeus Bank, Eurobank and Alpha Bank , after taking part in their recapitalisations.

 It will also be assisted on a technical basis by the European Bank for Reconstruction and Development.